About

 • Medicare tax: 1.45%, plus 0.9% on earnings over $200,000

-Note: This calculator currently uses 2025 federal tax tables from IRS Publication 15-T. It will be updated when 2026 withholding tables are released by the IRS.
-Your effective tax rate depends on your income level, deductions, and W-4 allowances.
+Note: This calculator uses 2026 federal tax tables from IRS Publication 15-T. Your effective tax rate depends on your income level, deductions, and W-4 withholding settings.

 Pre-tax deductions (401(k), health insurance, HSA, FSA) are taken from your gross pay before taxes are calculated, reducing your taxable income and lowering your tax bill.